 The nearest specialist precious-metal buyer means a trip into Sheffield, around eight miles away, or further afield to Leeds.
 Even the short run still costs a volunteer time once parking and queueing are counted.
 Posting removes the trip and keeps your team in the shop.

-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post, so a Rotherham parcel goes out sent correctly for its contents.

 What Rotherham charity shops should set aside